-The Users view consists of the following elements:
+The "Users" view allows administrators to search, create and configure Nimbus users.
+It consists of the following elements:

 - A user detail view, opened when clicking on or creating a user.
 The view is distinguished by several tabs as explained further below.